doctrine/orm/en/reference/xml-mapping.rst

    field on the inverse entity that contains the back-reference.
 -  orphan-removal - If true, the inverse side entity is always deleted when the owning side entity is.
 Defaults to false.
--  fetch - Either LAZY or FETCH, defaults to LAZY.
+-  fetch - Either LAZY or EAGER, defaults to LAZY.
 This attribute makes only sense on the owning side, the inverse side *ALWAYS* has to use the ``FETCH`` strategy.